Girl Scouts of the USA: International convention

 Every three years Girl Scouts holds an international convention, featuring voting on policies and procedures, as well as guest speakers and activities and events for upwards of 10,000 girls and Girl Scout alums.
-The 2020 convention was conducted virtually due to concerns about Covid-19, and the next convention will be held in 2023 in Orlando, Florida.
+The 2020 convention was conducted virtually due to concerns about COVID-19, and the latest convention was held in 2023 at Walt Disney World in Florida.

 Destinations

 Once known as "Wider Opportunities" or Wider Ops, Destinations are travel opportunities for individual older Girl Scouts.
 Destinations are held within the United States and in other countries.
 Destinations are primarily international, outdoor, science, people, or apprenticeship oriented, such as kayaking in Alaska, or career oriented such as learning about working for NASA.

-A "Destination" may be a trip to one of the WAGGGS World Centres:
+A "Destination" may be a trip to one of the WAGGGS World Centers: